Frost-group/Frost-group.github.io/_pages/group.md

 ## Jack Coker (PhD March 2020--2024)

-Jack's project is in pushing the development of charge-carrier simulations in the hopping regime.
+Jack's project was in pushing the development of charge-carrier simulations in the small-polaron regime.
 This is most relevant for disordered organic materials, where the charges are localised as small polarons and move (relatively slowly!) in a series of thermally activated 'hops'.

 ---